DiegelD/CarND-Path-Planning-Project/README.md

 ## 3) Behavior Planer / Costfunctions
 A great analagie of the Behaviour Planer is that it takes the respoibilies like a navigator on the pessanger seat.
 Its gives the commands where to go and when to change lanes.
 However the nvaigator is not resposible for the safey and execution.<br/>
-So two big parts are considert here, one is a **State Machine** that tells wichs maneuvers we should take and **Costfunctions** that weighign the maneuvers about the requirements of the behaviour planning.
+So two big parts are considert here, one is a **State Machine** that tells wichs maneuvers we should take and **Costfunctions** that weighign the possible maneuvers about the requirements of the behaviour planning.